auberginehill/get-windows-10-lock-screen-wallpapers/README.md

                         <h5>Parameter <code>-Log</code></h5>
                         <p>If the <code>-Log</code> parameter is added to the command launching Get-Windows10LockScreenWallpapers, a log file creation/updating procedure is initiated, if new files are found.
 The log file (<code>spotlight_log.csv</code>) is created or updated at the path defined with the <code>-Output</code> parameter.
 If the CSV log file seems to already exist, new data will be appended to the end of that file.
 The log file will consist over 300 image properties, of which most are empty.</p>
                         <p>The <code>MakerNote</code> Exif datafield is disabled (commented out in the source code) mainly due to the vast variation of the formats used in the <code>MakerNote</code> Exif datafields themselves.
 The exhaustive amount of different languages and data formats found in the <code>MakerNote</code> Exif tags means that extensive additional coding efforts would be needed for producing universally readable content from the <code>MakerNote</code> (37500) Exif tag values.</p>
-                        <p>The rather peculiar append procedure is used instead of the native <code>-Append</code> parameter of the <code>Export-Csv</code> cmdlet for ensuring, that the CSV file will not contain any additional quotation marks(, which might mess up the layout in some scenarios).</p>
+                        <p>A rather peculiar append procedure is used instead of the native <code>-Append</code> parameter of the <code>Export-Csv</code> cmdlet for ensuring, that the CSV file will not contain any additional quotation marks(, which might mess up the layout in some scenarios).</p>
                     </li>
                 </p>
                 <p>
                     <li>
                         <h5>Parameter <code>-Open</code></h5>
                         <p>If the <code>-Open</code> parameter is used in the command launching Get-Windows10LockScreenWallpapers and new files are found, the default File Manager is opened at the <code>-Output</code> folder after the files are processed.
-If the <code>-Force</code> parameter is used in adjunction with the <code>-Open</code> parameter, the main destination path is opened in the File Manager in every case, regardless whether any new files were found or not.
+If the <code>-Force</code> parameter is used in adjunction with the <code>-Open</code> parameter, the main destination path is opened in the File Manager regardless whether any new files were found or not.
 Please note, though, that the <code>-Force</code> parameter will also Force the creation of the <code>-Output</code> folder.</p>
                     </li>
                 </p>
                 <p>